ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 | vCPU                     | 8                                 |
 | Memory                   | 18 GB                             |
 | Disk (thick provisioned) | 530 GB (490 GB for event storage) |
-{: caption="Table 1.
-VMware Aria Operations for Logs Primary and Replica Node system settings" caption-side="bottom"}
+{: caption="VMware Aria Operations for Logs Primary and Replica Node system settings" caption-side="bottom"}

 Each VMware Aria Operations for Logs virtual appliance has three default virtual disks and can use more virtual disks for storage.
 * Hard disk 1 - 20 GB for the root file system